Daughters of Industry – community Pop Up Shop

 “We decided, in October 2018, that we’d work towards doing our first pop up by 2020.
 We booked Eight Squared for 28th November 2019 a year in advance.
 However… two weeks after we booked it, they had a cancellation, and asked if we’d do 2018 as well!”

 The business breakfasts became structured meetings where they were able to organise the pop up shop.
 Still with breakfast, obviously!
 But the Kates had so much fun with their first pop up, they grew to include another Kate and a few more creatives for 2019.
 Victoria Foster runs Pen and Plant and was at university with Katy Lockey.
 She’s an amazing illustrator with a botanical theme.
 Her runaway items are the botanical temporary tattoos.
-She’s also the first not-a-Kate name of the pack.
+She’s also the first not-called-Kate of the pack.

 Make Waves studio